Photonic metamaterial: Optical frequency

 Photonic metamaterial SRRs have reached scales below 100 nanometers, using electron beam and nanolithography.
 One nanoscale SRR cell has three small metallic rods that are physically connected.
 This is configured as a U shape and functions as a nano-inductor.
 The gap between the tips of the U-shape function as a nano-capacitor.
 Hence, it is an optical nano-LC resonator.
 These "inclusions" create local electric and magnetic fields when externally excited.
-These inclusions are usually ten times smaller than the vacuum wavelength of the light c0 at the resonance frequency.
+These inclusions are usually ten times smaller than the vacuum wavelength of the light c0 at the resonant frequency.
 The inclusions can then be evaluated by using an effective medium approximation.

 PMs display a magnetic response with useful magnitude at optical frequencies.
 This includes negative permeability, despite the absence of magnetic materials.
 Analogous to ordinary optical material, PMs can be treated as an effective medium that is characterized by effective medium parameters ε(ω) and μ(ω), or similarly, εeff and μeff.

 The negative refractive index of PMs in the optical frequency range was experimentally demonstrated in 2005 by Shalaev et al. (at the telecom wavelength λ = 1.5 μm) and by Brueck et al. (at λ = 2 μm) at nearly the same time.

+All-dielectric subwavelength metasurface focusing lens operating in the near infrared has been demonstrated by the Shalaev group in collaboration with the Raytheon team.
+This lens is currently used in Raytheon defense system products.